 Let Dad take a seat, blindfold him, a place his open toolbox at his feet.
 One at a time, have the kids pick out a tool from the box and, without naming the tool, describe it to Dad.
 Dad must guess the tool according to the descriptions.

 03 of 10

 Barbecue Relay Race

 Who doesn’t love to grill their Father’s day meal?
-Before Dad can get busy behind the barbecue, however, he must gather all of the BBQ necessities.
+Before Dad can get busy behind the barbecue, however, he must gather all of the barbecue necessities.

-If you’re playing with a large group, divide the players into two teams of Dads and their kids.
-Create a starting line and several feet away from the line, set out two sets of items needed for a bbq.
+If you’re playing with a large group, divide the players into two teams of dads and their kids.
+Create a starting line and several feet away from the line, set out two sets of items needed for a barbecue.
 (You will need one item per player on each team.)
 Team members must race, relay-style to collect all of the items.
 The first team to gather all of their barbecue tools wins the race.

 - Barbecue Fork